SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/02-AST.md

 ```

-Dynamic literal arrays nodes are instances of `ASTArrayNode`.
+Dynamic literal arrays nodes are instances of `OCArrayNode`.
 To access the expressions inside a dynamic array node, they understand the message `children`

 ```language=smalltalk